London City Airport is owned by a consortium, made up of AIMCo, OMERS, Ontario Teachers’ Pension Plan and Wren House Infrastructure Management.

 David has 20 years’ global experience in aviation strategy, finance and operations.
 He is currently Board Director for Birmingham Airport and for Copenhagen Airport, where he is Deputy Chairman as well as Chairman of the Copenhagen Airport Audit and Risk Committee.
 In addition, he is a Member of the Board and Chairman of the Audit Committee for HS1 Ltd. Prior to this, David was a Board Member of Bristol and Brussels Airports.
 He has also worked with BBA Aviation plc as Corporate Development Director, in addition to roles with the Brussels Airport Company, Macquarie, SG Hambros and PwC.

-Jamie Adam, Senior Principal, OTPP
+Jamie Adam, Director, OTPP

 Jamie Adam joined Ontario Teachers' in 2006 and is a member of the Europe, Middle East and Africa Infrastructure team.
 He was involved in numerous transactions including the acquisitions of Essbio, Brussels Airport, Copenhagen Airports and Sydney Desalination Plant and newly acquired Westerleigh Crematorium.

 Jamie currently sits on the board of Bristol Airport, London City and Westerleigh.
 Before joining Ontario Teachers' he worked in private equity in Toronto.
 Jamie earned a BA (Honours) in Political Science from Western University and an MBA from the Richard Ivey School of Business at Western University.

 He is a CFA Charterholder and a graduate of the Institute of Corporate Directors.

 David Fison (64) was Chief Executive of Skanska UK Plc from 2002 to 2008, part of Skanska, one of the world’s leading construction services groups, and Chief Executive of Geoffrey Osborne Ltd, a family owned construction business, from 2009 to 2015.